 Ostrom’s idea of co-producing public safety is important because it shifts the focus away from hard metrics, by creating a situation where police are forced to define safety on the community’s own terms.
 And the idea actually caught on, later getting published through the Department of Justice.
 The wider body of research on the topic even led the DOJ to attempt to federalize community policing, through a 1994 program called Community Oriented Policing Services, or C.O.P.S., which provided grants and training to local departments that complied with federally defined community policing tactics.

-These federal programs are not only a drain on local police
+These federal programs are not only a drain on local police, they also incentivize tactics that hardly have communities in mind.

 All of these issues raise an important question.
 Why do we police our communities?
 Is it to meet quotas?
 To do work for the federal government?
 Or is it to keep communities safe for the people living in them?
 It’s easy for Hollywood to write scripts that get the friendly beat cop right every time.
 And it’s also easy to dwell on bad police work.
 But if we want humane policing that honors the dignity and diversity of our communities, it will mean removing the barriers to unique and diverse policing.